 Shiloh initially enjoyed many months of regularly rotating preachers.
 Many men gave innumerable hours of labor to the fledgling congregation.
 Most of those who worked so hard (both in and out of the pulpit) had affiliations with Greenville Presbyterian Theological Seminary in Greenville, SC.

 In May of 2012, Gabriel Fluhrer, a graduate of Greenville Seminary, was installed as the organizing pastor of Shiloh and in February 2013, Shiloh Presbyterian Church moved from being a mission work to an organized congregation in the OPC.
 At that time, Pastor Fluhrer was installed as her pastor along with the installation of three ruling elders and three deacons.

 In April 2014, Shiloh called Reverend Irfon Hughes, previously retired from the Presbyterian Church in America (PCA), to serve as associate pastor.

 In August 2015, Pastor Fluhrer resigned to accept another ministerial call.
 In May 2016, Reverend Matthew Holst, formerly of Geneva OPC in Woodstock, GA, was installed as senior pastor of Shiloh.
-In May 2017, Pastor Irfon Hughes retired as a pastor of Shiloh; he remains a member of our Session.
+In May 2017, Pastor Irfon Hughes retired as a pastor of Shiloh.
+In February, Pastor Dave Okken was installed as minister of Shiloh to serve alongside Pastor Holst.